What is COVID-19?

 Mostly through the air, in droplets that an infected person spreads through a cough, sneeze, singing, or talking

 Through touching things that infected people have touched and then touching your face

-Unlike with many respiratory viruses, you can spread the virus that causes COVID-19 before you have any symptoms.
-If you don't know you have the virus, you can pass it on and not know it.
+You can spread the virus that causes COVID-19 before you have any symptoms.

-Also, COVID-19 spreads from person to person much easier than other respiratory infections like colds Common Cold The common cold is a viral infection.
+Also, COVID-19 spreads from person to person much more easily than other respiratory infections like colds Common Cold The common cold is a viral infection.
 It's one of the most common illnesses people get.
 Colds spread easily from person to person, especially within the first 2 days of symptoms Symptoms include... read more or the flu Influenza (Flu) Influenza, often called the flu, is a viral infection that affects your lungs and airways.
 Flu symptoms are a little bit like the common cold but are much more severe.
-The flu spreads easily... read more .
+Influenza, often called... read more .

 What is a coronavirus?

 There are hundreds of different coronaviruses that are all related.
 Most of them infect only animals.

 Three coronaviruses cause very serious illness and can be fatal

 Besides COVID-19, the other serious coronavirus infections are called SARS Severe Acute Respiratory Syndrome (SARS) Coronaviruses are a large family of viruses that cause respiratory illness ranging in severity from the common cold to fatal pneumonia.
 There are many different coronaviruses.
 Most of them cause... read more and MERS Middle East Respiratory Syndrome (MERS) Coronaviruses are a large family of viruses that cause respiratory illness ranging in severity from the common cold to fatal pneumonia.
 There are many different coronaviruses.
 Most of them cause... read more .
 Hardly anyone gets those infections anymore.

 Many people with COVID-19 have almost no symptoms.